Mountaineering

 - All accommodation and guiding services during the trip

-- 3 nights mountain huts on a half-board basis (breakfast and 3 course evening meal)
+- Up to 3 nights mountain huts on a half-board basis (breakfast and three course evening meal)

 - 4 nights in Chamonix accommodation on a B&B basis (breakfast)